shreyabhandari0220/OATutor-Tooling/README.md

-# OpenITS-Content
+# OATutor-Content

 ## Our project
-This repository is meant to store content curated for the OpenITS system developed by Computational Approaches to Human Learning at UC Berkeley.
-The OpenITS system was developed to make learning more accessible and provide an open-source tutoring system for researchers, teachers, and students to access, disseminate, and better understand learning materials.
-The purpose of this README is to provide better understanding of how to structure content such that it can be read into the OpenITS system.
+This repository is meant to store content curated for the OATutor system developed by Computational Approaches to Human Learning at UC Berkeley.
+The OATutor system was developed to make learning more accessible and provide an open-source tutoring system for researchers, teachers, and students to access, disseminate, and better understand learning materials.
+The purpose of this README is to provide better understanding of how to structure content such that it can be read into the OATutor system.

 ## Structure of README
 The README of the repository is composed of two main parts.
 The first part explains the usage and structure of the content generation script, which is located under the TerminalScript directory, and the second part explains the usage of the Selenium testing and answer validation script, which is located under the selenium directory.